Duets (Frank Sinatra album): Production

 The various duet partners were invited to participate remotely, their recordings sent to Capitol by way of ISDN digital telephone lines connected by EDnet to the digital recording equipment.
 Bono and Aretha Franklin asked that Ramone fly out to appear in person at their local studios to strengthen the connection to Sinatra and the project.
 Bono recorded his part to "I've Got You Under My Skin" while standing on a couch in the STS Studios control room in Dublin, singing into a handheld microphone.
 After Franklin recorded her part to "What Now My Love" in Detroit, she recorded a personal message to Sinatra, thanking him for the opportunity.
 The duet of “My Way” with Luciano Pavarotti was not recorded in time to make the primary release of Sinatra's Duets.
 It was placed on the Sinatra 80 album and then added to subsequent pressings of Duets as a bonus track addition.
 Hank Cattaneo produced and recorded this segment in Pavarotti's summer villa in Pesaro, Italy.

 Release

 The album was advertised as "The Recording Event of The Decade".

 Some observers were not satisfied with its recording process.

+Deluxe Edition

+Duets: 20th Anniversary Deluxe Edition is a 2013 box set compilation album of electronically-assembled duets by American singer Frank Sinatra.
+Released to commemorate the 20th anniversary of Sinatra's highly successful album Duets, Capitol/UMe released a newly-remastered two-CD deluxe edition bringing together the original Duets, and the 1994 follow-up Duets II.
+In addition to the original duets, the new release includes two previously unreleased recordings, "One for My Baby (And One More for the Road)" featuring Tom Scott and "Embraceable You" with Tanya Tucker, plus bonus tracks "Fly Me to the Moon" with George Strait and two versions of "My Way", one recorded with Luciano Pavarotti and the other with Willie Nelson.
+The album also features new cover art as well as a 32-page booklet with rare photos and both the original and new liner notes.